-Pravah Khandekar is an artist and composer from India, currently based in New York City.
-Mediating international relations, cinema, and human rights, he pursues experiments to complicate political, temporal, and aesthetic dimensions that write, alter, or damage the limits of contemporary culture and public life.
-Pravah works across with film, performance and text.
+Pravah Khandekar is an artist and composer originally from India, currently based in New York City.
+His work centers in literary, performative and image making practices, mediating international relations, cinema and critical theory.
+He develops experiments to complicate political, aesthetic and ethical dimensions that write, alter, or damage the limits of contemporary culture and public life.
+Pravah holds a Bachelor of Architecture from Sir JJ School of Arts, Bombay, India, and a Master’s in Design Studies (Ecologies) from the Graduate School of Design at Harvard University.

 Get in touch